vstanyshevskyy/obobruiko/content/questionnaires/phq-9-patient-health-questionnaire-9.md

           - value: 0
             text: Extremely difficult
     instruction: How often have you been bothered by the following over the past 2 weeks?
-    metaKeywords: depression test, depression symptoms, major depressive disorder, symptoms of depression, signs of depression, am I depressed, what is depression
     copyButtonText: Copy Results
     results:
       - text: Minimal depression or none.
 Does not require intervention.
 The obtained